-Saturday 31 August 2024
+Saturday, 31 August 2024

 In My Seed Box For 2025 - Potatoes

 Most companies historically dispatch & delivered around the end of January/ start of March.
 I have all the insulated chitting boxes made a couple of years ago ready to rock and roll.
-I have one order in at the moment with Marshalls Garden and I'm pondering what other varieties to try this year.
+I have one order in at the moment with Marshalls Garden and I'm pondering what other varieties from other suppliers to try this year.

 10506911 - Arran Pilot - First Early Taster Pack - Marshalls